luizfonseca/my-personal-computer/README.md

 > Type your operation here.
 ```

-The caveat is how you will input your operations: they must be written as plain english:
+The caveat is how you will input your operations: they must be written as plain text:

 ```bash